BUSHIZO TV "Ken-arai" Secret Technique #07 Explaining how to repair the edge of a kendo mask!

 So, after washing, if the paint gets even a little wet and soaks in, you have to reapply this paint to reinforce it?

-Tsuyuki : That's true.
+露木 That's right.
 I think if you leave it for too long, it will deteriorate quickly.
 Surprisingly, edges are easily damaged.

 Kenwash 7 Part 8